socsol/vikaasa/index.md

 --------

 [The VIKAASA manual][manual] should be considered the most authoritative document.
-It should have been included with this program.
+It is included with the program.

-Type `help <subject>` for any VIKAASA command from within Octave or MATLAB(R), as well as any of the following:
+Type `help <subject>` for any VIKAASA command from within Octave or MATLAB&reg;, as well as any of the following:

 `Libs`, `control`, `diff`, `figure`, `gui`, `kernel`, `options`, `project`, `sim`, `test`, `viable`